 About Our School

 The Richard Gill School is a comprehensive, secular, independent primary school with a musical focus, tailored around the educational philosophy of Richard Gill AO.
-With music and physical education as cornerstones of the curriculum, the school will provide an opportunity for regional students to engage in a unique education where creativity plays a central role in all key learning areas, including English and STEM (Science, Technology, Engineering and Mathematics) with a specialised teacher.
+With music and physical education as cornerstones of the curriculum, the school will provide an opportunity for regional students to engage in a unique education where creativity plays a central role in all key learning areas, including English and STEM (Science, Technology, Engineering and Mathematics).

 The School is located at 157 Maitland Street, Muswellbrook.